 Get a feel for the prices by visiting Flippa.com and checking out their recently sold section.
 This will give you an idea of the prices and what you can expect.
 Successful domain flippers that do this full-time carry out extensive research before buying anything.

-Just to avoid any confusion, remember you are looking to flip a domain name, not a website, two very different things 🙂
+Just to avoid any confusion, remember you are looking to flip domain names, not website flipping, two very different things 🙂

 2. Identify Trends